magicmyco/magicmyco.github.io/docs/_posts/2024/08/2024-08-22-inoculation.md

 With a hopefully sterile and rested SAB, you are ready to move on to inoculating your grain.
 You will want to move slowly and with precision to avoid wasted movements and spreading around potential contaminants.

 1. Flame sterilize your LC syringe **OUTSIDE OF YOUR SAB**.
 Do not do it inside or you could ignite your SAB from the ISO fumes.
 Seriously!!
 2. Inject the LQ into your grain spawn.
 This can be done through your injection port if using a modified lid or a bag with an injection port.
-Otherwise, carefully remove your lid partially, squirt a little LC in (Around 2.5 cc/ml for a quart sized mason jar) and put the lid back on.
+Otherwise, carefully remove your lid partially, squirt a little LC in (Around 2.5 cc/ml for a quart-sized mason jar), and put the lid back on.
 3. Repeat all steps for each jar.

 ### Step 3: Label & Clean up

-You can now take everything out of your SAB now that all spawn is sealed back up.
+You can take everything out of your SAB now that all spawn is sealed back up.
 You will want to label your jars with a small piece of tape containing the culture name and the date of the inoculation.
-This helps you keep track of your jars to know which species you used and track the health of them along their colonization cycle.
+This helps you keep track of your jars to know which species you used and track their health along their colonization cycle.

 ### Step 4: Storage

-Store your grain spawn in a relatively dark environment (light wont hurt but can slow down the speed) and wait for it to fully colonize.
+Store your grain spawn in a relatively dark environment (light won't hurt but can slow down the speed) and wait for it to fully colonize.
 You can shake the jars around 30% colonization to help speed up the process if desired.
 [Here](https://www.youtube.com/watch?v=nmB_CAnUlgw) is a video for reference.

 ## How long for my grain to colonize?

-The time to colonize varies for variety to variety, but generally you can follow the guidelines below:
+The time to colonize varies from variety to variety, but generally, you can follow the guidelines below:

 | Method                      | Growth                       | Colonization                 |
 | --------------------------- | ---------------------------- | ---------------------------- |